JTRIII/Setup-Terminal/README.md

 ## Step 4: Organize Your Configuration

-As you can imagine your `.zshrc` file can get rather large.
-So you may want to separate pieces of code into individual files and then call them from withing the `.zshrc` file.
-To do this you have to make sure you run them with the command `source`.
-This command executes a shell script but keeps any changes to environment variables.
-Without `source` the shell script is run in a sandbox and the shell is returned to the initial state before the program was executed.
-For us, in this case, the entire point is to have the changes persist in our shell, so we must use `source`.

-Then you can `source` the files you want in the `.zshrc` file.
-So you would probably just want these lines in your `zshrc`:
+To keep your `.zshrc` file manageable, you can separate pieces of code into individual files and source them.
+Create a `.sources` directory in your home directory and place your configuration files there.
+Your `.zshrc` might look like this:

 ````
 # Prompt